 Some of our volunteers have gone temple-hopping in Europe or joined a ward temple trip in countries like Mexico, Costa Rica, or the Dominican Republic where a temple is close enough to visit without leaving the country.

 Latter-Day Saint Charities

-Check out their map of where they help and list of projects to see where and what you can help with.
+Where Can I Learn More?
+Check out their website of where they help, more about the organization, and a list of projects to see where and what you can help with.

 All For Good

-Thinking about spending a semester abroad teaching English or helping in an orphanage or hospital abroad?
+Spend a semester abroad teaching English or helping in an orphanage!

-ILP sends volunteers abroad for a semester to do just that — And as always, your program fee includes your flight, visa, housing and culture classes!
-As a young single adult, travel was the single most thing that made the biggest difference in my life.
-Come learn more about where you can volunteer with ILP here:
+ILP sends volunteers abroad for a semester to do just that — And as always, your program fee includes your flight, visa, housing, meals, and culture classes.